MarkD833/RCBUS-68xxx/boards/README.md

 ![](../images/Processor_Front.JPG)

 ### Clocks
 The processor/system clock source is an oscillator in an 8-pin DIL/DIP can.
 I used a turned pin socket to hold the oscillator as it made it easy to quickly swap in and out oscillators of different frequencies.
+Basic testing was done with a 7.3728MHz oscillator.
+An 18.432MHz oscillator was also tried and CP/M-68K appeared to work correctly with no issues accessing the CompactFlash drive.

 There's also a jumper to allow the processor E clock to be routed onto the RCBus CLOCK2 pin (61) if required.